Test of English Proficiency

-Once you sign and complete your TEP application, you must mail it along with a check, cashier's check or money order in the amount of $75, and an official college transcript to DARS DHHS, PO BOX 12306, Austin, TX 78711.
+Once you sign and complete your TEP application, you must mail it along with a check or money order in the amount of $95 to DARS DHHS, PO BOX 12306, Austin, TX 78711.
 All checks must be made payable to DARS DHHS.
 Please allow 30 days for processing.

 Once your TEP application has been approved, you will be notified with an email confirmation.
 Your exam will be sent to your preferred testing center and will be available to you for 90 days.
 After receiving your email confirmation, you must contact the testing center for business hours and appointment scheduling.
 Failure to complete your exam within 90 days will result in a forfeiture of fees.
 Upon completion of your exam, it is mailed to the BEI headquarters for scoring and result reporting.
 You will receive your results via regular mail approximately 30 days after taking your exam.